project-meucci/thimm.github.io/docs/Farmerama/38-alice-waters-terra-madre-palestinian-teenager-intercropping-trials-and-cooperative-farming.md

 ---
-title: 38: Alice Waters, Terra Madre, Palestinian teenager, intercropping trials and cooperative farming
+title: 38 Alice Waters Terra Madre Palestinian Teenager Intercropping Trials And Cooperative Farming
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-09-30)